 2. Encourages trial and error

-Since your child will be more comfortable in making mistakes, which can help his learning.
+Since your child will be more comfortable in making mistakes while using clay, he is likely to learn better.
 A research paper, ‘Unsuccessful retrieval attempts enhance subsequent learning’, by Nate Kornell, Matthew Hays and Robert Bjork published in the Journal of Experimental Psychology: Learning, Memory and Cognition (2009) studied this theory.
-It found that people tend to learn better when they make mistakes compared to when they don’t.
+The authors found that people tend to learn better when they make mistakes compared to when they don’t.

 3. Develops fine motor skills

-A paper titled, ‘Fine Motor Skills and Early Comprehension of the World: Two New School Readiness Indicators’, by Claire E. Cameron et al, published in Developmental Psychology (2010) found that ‘having good fine motor skills in pre-school is a strong predictor of a child’s later academic achievement in reading and math’.
-So, learning how to accurately use her fingers to get just the right shape out of clay, can help your child improve her fine motor skills and be better at academics.
+A paper titled, ‘Fine Motor Skills and Early Comprehension of the World: Two New School Readiness Indicators’, by Claire E Cameron et al, published in Developmental Psychology (2010) found that ‘having good fine motor skills in pre-school is a strong predictor of a child’s later academic achievement in reading and math’.
+So, learning how to accurately use her fingers to get just the right shape out of clay can help your child improve her fine motor skills and be better at academics.

 4. Teaches creativity

 Being creative is an attribute that is highly valued today.
 Using clay can allow your child to apply creativity in moulding different clay objects as per his desire.
 And, since one advantage of clay is it's versatility, your child can explore making many different objects through clay modelling with even a small amount of clay.